AndyV773/pp4/README.md

 The user can send a contact request to the admin via the contact form.
 They must include a name, valid email, and message.
 If the user is authorised, the name and email fields will be autofilled with their data

-- Unauthorised user
+**Unauthorised User**

 ![contact form](static/images/readme/features/contact/contact-form.jpg)

-- Authorised user
+**Authorised User**

 ![autofilled contact form](static/images/readme/features/contact/contact-form-filled.jpg)

 ### Request Channel

-If the user is authorized, they can submit a channel request to be approved by the admin.
+If the user is authorised, they can submit a channel request to be approved by the admin.
 The goal is to only allow approved cryptocurrency channels that are listed on CoinGecko.
 A future feature will handle this via the CoinGecko API, but for now, it is managed through the admin panel.
 The user can only request channels that do not already exist.
 A validation error will be thrown if the same channel is requested twice, regardless of case (for example, "Bitcoin" or "bitcoin")

-- Approved channel message
+**Approved Channel Message**

 ![approved channel](static/images/readme/features/add-channel/add-channel-approved.jpg)

-- Rejected channel message
+**Rejected Channel Message**

 ![rejected channel](static/images/readme/features/add-channel/add-channel-error.jpg)

 ### Channel

-On approved channels, authorized users can create content with images, read content, update their own content, and delete their content
+On approved channels, authorised users can create content with images, read content, update their own content, and delete their content

 Included features are: